kjh311/caffeine_buddy/README.md

  ###Technologies Used
- This app uses Ruby on Rails with Postgres, HTML, CSS, JAVASCRIPT, and JQUERY.
+ This app uses Ruby on Rails with Postgres, HTML, CSS (Bootstrap), JAVASCRIPT, and JQUERY.

  ###Getting Started / Instalation

- - fork the repo, type `rake db:create`, `rake db:migrate`, `rake db:seed` then `rails s` to start the server.
+ - fork the repo, type `rake db:create`, `rake db:migrate`, `rake db:seed`, `bundle install`, then `rails s` to start the server.
 Type `localhost:3000` into the browser.

- ###Bugs
+ ###Bugs and TO DO LIST

  - Can't figure out how to delete drinks only at a specific store without deleting all drinks with that name.

- - Would like to display all nearby stores within a certain distance on the store index page.
+ - Would like to display all nearby stores within a certain distance on the store index MAP.

  - Would like to make it so when you sign up it logs you in instead of making you log in again.

  - Search by zipcode doesn't work yet

  - would like to add comment section for each specific store

+ - Make it so user can't click on HOME header button before login.

+ - Better responsive design on cell phone.

+ - Add search by Drink Type on Store index.

+ - List stores by Distance / Cost